A+

 Cost Of Living Quick Facts

-• The cost of living in St. Cloud is equal to the Minnesota average
+• The cost of living in St. Cloud is 4% lower than the Minnesota average

 • St. Cloud housing is 14% lower than the national average